 This palace was founded in 2011.
 The building is an old typical 1930s Parisian block of flats which used to house government offices.

-This classy building with a deeply Parisian DNA is close to public transportation: in less than 0.2 mile, you’ll be at the metro station Concorde (lines 1, 8 & 12), and in less than 0.3 mile you’ll be at the station Tuileries (line 1), and you’ll easily reach the Tuileries gardens from there.
+This classy building with a deeply Parisian DNA is close to public transportation: in less than 300 meters, you’ll be at the metro station Concorde (lines 1, 8 & 12), and in less than 500 meters you’ll be at the station Tuileries (line 1), and you’ll easily reach the Tuileries gardens from there.

 The Mandarin Oriental has, like any proper luxury hotel, a very spacious spa: 900 square meters wide!

 Once you’ve had enough raving about the beauty of the rooms (and most of all, the beauty of the view!), you might want to get a little snack.
 It’s fortunate because the Mandarin Oriental is no exception to the rule: a good bed and a good meal make a satisfied customer!
-You want a quiet lunch/dinner?
+Want a quiet lunch/dinner?
 Thierry Marx Sur Mesure restaurant was invented for you.
 Thierry Marx is specialized in molecular cuisine.
-You need to go out for some fresh air?
+Need to go out for some fresh air?
 Have a traditional French dish in the Camélia garden.
-You have a dry throat?
+Have a dry throat?
 The Bar 8 awaits you during its intimate evenings.
 And if you’re looking for sweets and snacks, you should go to the Cake Shop and discover its pastries!
 Bon appétit!

 The hotel has 99 rooms and 39 suites.

 What we like: being near the Place Vendôme.

 What we love: the beautiful Camélia restaurant Table du Chef, in the garden.